AscendedSion/ChadAlphaMales/README.md

 Have fun with the semi-old src code (IIRC 1.7 or 1.8 was the latest), the development has been discontinued since february due to lots of funny stuff that happened between me and legacy.

 guh

+# important note from the fork creators
+this cheat will NOT be activly updated unless me and sion find motivation to add anything ))